tc39/proposal-ses/README.md

 physical memory by a mapping it does not see or control.
 Domado remaps URI space in a similar manner.
-By emulating the browser API, much existing browser code runs compatibly in a virtualized browser environment as configured by the caller using SES and Domado.
+By emulating the browser API, much existing browser code runs compatibly in a virtualized browser environment as configured by the caller using Domado.

-Because `eval`, `Function`, and the above `Date` and `Math` observably shadow the corresponding objects from their parent realm, the spawned environment is not a fully faithful emulation of standard non-SES ECMAScript.
+Because `eval`, `Function`, and the above `Date` and `Math` observably shadow the corresponding objects from their parent realm, the spawned environment is not a fully faithful emulation of standard ECMAScript.
 However, these breaks in the illusion are a necessary price of avoiding identity discontinuities between realms spawned from a common parent.
 We have chosen these breaks carefully to be